0catalin/reminder_app/README.md

 ## more about the program

-Do not put strings better than 125 chars on a csv file row!!!
+Do not put strings bigger than 125 chars on a csv file row!!!

 If you mistakenly added something wrong you can either remove and read or just open the csv file and change the data